prrane/hockey-api-wrapper-generic/README.md

 # hockey-api-wrapper-generic

-This is a small wrapper for 'GET' methods for HockeyApp.
+This is a small wrapper for 'GET' methods for HockeyApp, inspired by: https://www.npmjs.com/package/hockeyapp-api-wrapper thanks to https://www.npmjs.com/~eridem

 ## Usage:
 ```